Cacti/plugin_servcheck/README.md

 This is Cacti's Services monitoring plugin.
 Based on Webseer plugin.
 This plugin allows you to add service monitoring to Cacti.
-You simply add service check, allow service specific test (like certificate test, long duration, ...) and you can add the expected response.
+You simply add service check, allow service specific test (like certificate check, long duration check, ...) and you can add the expected response.
 Servcheck periodically run test and notify if a service check fails.
-The plugin records statistics about the connection, it's response, and can alert when the status changes.
+The plugin records statistics about the connection and service response.
+Servcheck can send email notification or run script when the status changes.

 This plugin, like many others, integrates with Cacti's Maintenance or 'maint' plugin so you can setup maintenance schedules so that known times when a service